linhx/tbmk/README.md

 ## Worked on

-- Linux bash
-- Linux zsh
+- Linux: bash, zsh, fish
 - Mac zsh

 ## How to install